jonasoesch/p9/paper.md

-## Narrative visualization
+## Narrative visualization {#sec:narr-vis}

 ![1.
 The Washington Post uses annotation extensively to show how smaller counties had a tendency to swing to the right while cities were swinging left between 2004 and 2016.
 2. In this New York Times story about rural Russia[@Barry-13:russialeft], a map is used as a navigational aid. [@Gamio-16:urbanrural] 3.
 This article by *The pudding* explores what jobs truck drivers that are being replaced by self-driving cars could transition to [@Dworkin-18:whytech].
 At the end the reader can select other jobs that might be automated in the future and explore alternatives.
 4. Comes from an article on the still existing differences between Eastern and Western Germany [@Borgenheimer-14:germanunification].
 The two regions are consistently identified with through their color in the article. \label{narrative-visualization}](img/narrative-visualization.pdf)

+After a few years of experimentation with including interactive, explorative visualization in their stories, multiple online newspapers have found that users don't click on them, except when the authors make it abundantly clear why they should interact [@Stabe-16:whyft; @Tse-16:whywe].
+Archie Tse from the New York Times puts it like this:

+> If you make the reader click or do anything other than scroll, something spectacular has to happen.

+A study by Boy et al. [@Boy-15:suggestedinteractivity] titled "Does it Engage Users to Explore Data?" came to a similar conclusion: Participants preferred to gain information from a textual narrative rather than from an interactive visualization.
+Their preference changed only when the authors showed an animated mouse cursor that hovered over the visualization and showed how participants would quickly get the answer through interaction.
+These findings indicate that readers prefer a high amount of guidance in presentations of data because it removes the burden of exploration from them.

-The finding that visualization for exploration and visualization for explanation are in some ways very different has led to a new field of research called *narrative visualization*.
-Narrative visualizations still share many traits with exploratory visualizations, but they have four distinct characteristics [@Riche-18:datadrivenstorytelling, pp. 85]: they **narrate and comment** a visualization through text, audio, and annotations (figure \ref{narrative-annotation}); they provide **navigation aids** like timelines, maps, breadcrumbs, etc. (figure \ref{narrative-navigation});  they provide **controlled exploration**  through embedded interactive visualization; and they **link separate charts** through color, animation and/or interaction (see figure \ref{narrative-visualization})
+A recent field of research, called *narrative visualization*, is precisely concerned with the question of how to best guide readers when presenting data.
+Narrative visualizations on the surface share many traits with conventional visualization but they but they have four distinct characteristics that are all related to guiding the reader [@Riche-18:datadrivenstorytelling, pp. 85]: they **narrate and comment** a visualization through text, audio, and annotations (figure \ref{narrative-annotation}); they provide **navigation aids** like timelines, maps, breadcrumbs, etc. (figure \ref{narrative-navigation});  they provide **controlled exploration**  through embedded interactive visualization; and they **link separate charts** through color, animation and/or interaction (see figure \ref{narrative-visualization})

-*Controlled exploration* is an attempt to preserve at least some of the pervasive "show all the data"-approach in the communicative setting.
-But after some years of experimentation with including interactive visualization in their stories, multiple online newspapers report that they are seldomly used [@Stabe-16:whyft; @Tse-16:whywe].
-Based on this findings, Archie Tse from the New York Times formulated the following rules in 2016:

-> 1. If you make the reader click or do anything other than scroll, something spectacular has to happen.
->
-> 2. If you make a tooltip or rollover, assume no one will ever see it.
-If content is important for readers to see, don't hide it.

-These conclusions are supported by a study by Boy et al. [@Boy-15:suggestedinteractivity] who tested if participants would use interactive visualization rather than text to find answers to questions.
-In their experiment, it was quicker to get the answers from interactive visualization rather than the textual narrative.
-Still, only 30% of the participants used the interactive visualization.

-The author of narrative visualization is therefore faced with the task of deciding what information to show and in what order.
-While the global structure of such a narrative is similar to that of narratives from other media
+As the name implies, narrative visualization puts charts into a narrative sequence.
+Such logical sequences are highly desirable when communicating as they lead to better understanding and higher recall of the information presented [@Thorndyke-77:cognitivestructures].
+But simply putting charts into a narrative. logical sequence is not enough.
+The author needs to somehow communicate how the individual charts are related, to link them [@Riche-18:datadrivenstorytelling, p.
+92].

+This can be done via an accompanying narrative text, but visual methods like color and animation have been used in practice (see number 4 in figure \ref{narrative-visualization}).
+But while animated transitions between charts have quickly gained popularity in recent times [TODO:sources], existing research does not necessarily indicate that animated transitions provide any benefits [@Tversky-02:animationcan, @Berney-16:doesanimation].
+This motivates the present research on animated transitions in narrative visualization.

 ## Research outline

+The main question that motivates this thesis is: Do animated transitions help readers understand the relationships between charts?
+To find this out we have used the following methodology:

+1. The goal of the first part is to gain an understanding of the kind of relationships that exist between charts and how readers find them.
+For this we conduct a review of the existing literature and of examples from visualization practice.
+2. The goal of the second part is to understand how animated transitions can support readers in understanding the relationships described in part one.